symopsio/examples/CONTRIBUTING.md

 ## Constructing an Example
 ### Implementing
 - Implement your example in a new folder
 - Add a README.md.
-You can use the `approvals` README.md as a template
+You can use the `basic/approvals` README.md as a template
 - Add a screen recording to your example's README.md
 - Run `terraform fmt`
 - Commit your example

 ### Update the top-level README.md
-- Add a row to the Content table in the root directory's [README.md](https://github.com/symopsio/examples/blob/main/README.md).
+- Add a row to the Content table in the root directory's [README.md](README.md).
 - Make sure the table is in alphabetical order (i.e. the same order as the folders).

 ### Tips & Recommendations